-How to Read Your Naka Power (Yellowknife) or Naka Power (NWT) Electricity Bill
+How to Read Your Naka Power (Utilities) Electricity Bill

-For more than 70 years, Naka Power (Yellowknife) and Naka Power (NWT) have been safely delivering the power that lights your home, charges your phone, cooks your dinner, and washes your clothes.
+For more than 70 years, Naka Power (Utilities) has been safely delivering the power that lights your home, charges your phone, cooks your dinner, and washes your clothes.
 We provide retail, distribution, transmission, and generation services to more than 11,000 customers in nine communities in the Northwest Territories.

 Our delivery rates cover the costs of delivering electricity: